Reis, S. & McCoach, D.

 Any discussion of issues relating to underachievement in gifted students must carefully define both the constructs of giftedness and underachievement.
 Defining underachievement in gifted students seems as if it should be an easy and straightforward task.
 Unfortunately, no universally agreed upon definition of underachievement currently exists.
-Several recent researchers' operational and conceptual definitions of gifted underachievement are summarized in Tables 1, 2, 3, and 4 (please see original article for all tables).
+Several recent researchers' operational and conceptual definitions of gifted underachievement are summarized in Table 1, Table 2, Table 3, and Table 4 (please see all Table links at bottom of article).
 The most common component of the various definitions of underachievement in gifted students involves identifying a discrepancy between ability and achievement (Baum, Renzulli, & Hebert, 1995a; Butler-Por, 1987; Dowdall & Colangelo, 1982; Emerick, 1992; Redding, 1990; Rimm, 1997a; Supplee, 1990; Whitmore, 1980; Wolfle, 1991).

 Three general themes emerge from the many operational and conceptual definitions of gifted underachievement (Dowdall & Colangelo, 1982; Ford, 1996).
 The first theme, displayed in Table 1, portrays underachievement as a discrepancy between potential (or ability) and performance (or achievement).
 A second, smaller number of authors define underachievement as a discrepancy between predicted achievement and actual achievement.
 This genus of this definition, illustrated in Table 2, views underachievement as a regression equation involving human potential and performance (Frick et al., 1991).
 If a student performs more poorly on measures of achievement than one would expect based on measures of ability, then he or she is underachieving.
 The third theme, presented in Table 3, views underachievement as a failure to develop or utilize latent potential without reference to other external criteria.
 Researchers proposing definitions in this category make no attempt to explicitly define or measure potential.
 In this conception of underachievement, underachievers may be viewed as individuals who fail to self-actualize.